 Then what is meant by user onboarding personalization?

-Onboarding personalization is the process of customizing users’ onboarding experiences by offering different onboarding elements, educational content, and follow-up emails that align with different users’ needs and preferences to boost user engagement, product adoption, and customer retention rates.
+Onboarding personalization is the process of customizing users’ onboarding experiences by offering different onboarding elements, educational content, and follow-up emails that align with different users’ needs and preferences to increase user engagement, product adoption, and customer retention rates.

 Onboarding personalization can take various forms.